zillow/zkafka/README.md

 ## SchemaRegistry Support:

-There is limited support for schema registry in zstreams.
+There is limited support for schema registry in zkafka.
 A schemaID can be hardcoded via configuration.
 No communication is done with schema registry, but some primitive checks can be conducted if a schemaID is specified via configuration.